 1. Poultry operations falling under the COC requirement that have already submitted a MAFO Notice of Intent (NOI) and required plans must complete and return to MDE an AFO Status Form as soon as possible in accordance with the following:

-- If your medium AFO has a total house capacity between 75,001 and 99,999 square feet and does not discharge or propose to discharge pollutants to surface waters of the State, please check the second box in the AFO Status Form, thereby withdrawing your NOI.
-You must also complete and submit to MDE a signed COC form as soon as possible, but no later than December 1, 2012.
+- If your RECENTLY UPGRADED OR NEWLY CONSTRUCTED medium AFO has a total house capacity between 75,001 and 99,999 square feet and does not discharge or propose to discharge pollutants to surface waters of the State, please check the second box in the AFO Status Form, thereby withdrawing your NOI.
+You must also complete and submit to MDE a signed COC form as soon as possible.

 - If your medium AFO discharges or proposes to discharge pollutants to surface waters of the State, please check the third box in the AFO Status Form, indicating your intention to seek permit coverage as a Concentrated Animal Feeding Operation (CAFO).